History Videos and TV contributions

 In the early 1980s, an acquaintance who was active in the local 'anti-nuclear movement' asked me whether I would like to go to a demonstration against the THTR.
 My 'interest in politics' was very limited and I never have enough time anyway, but this man had really good ones Arguments and just wouldn't give up.
 Eventually, it must have been one of my weaker days, he actually made it and I jogged along.
 It was a sunny spring Sunday so why not go for a walk and see a nuclear power plant up close; there are truly boring things.

-This walk was then also quite interesting and pleasant, some people looked a bit daring, but there were also quite 'normal citizens' with them.
-So we looked at each other with wide eyes and some of these exotic creatures must have thought "Well, what a mess ... hopefully no one will see me here" ;-)
+This walk was actually quite interesting and pleasant.
+Some people looked a bit daring, but there were also quite 'normal citizens' there.
+We looked at each other with wide eyes and I'm sure some of these oddballs thought "Well, what a bunch of hooligans...
+I hope no one sees me here" ;-)

 Be that as it may, I found this mixture of Christians, atheists, political, apolitical, convinced and doubters not uninteresting, entertained me well and therefore had nothing against repeating the walk on one of the following Sundays.